 Who Is Deemed to Be a 'Competent Person'?

-Under the LOLER regulations, there are several instances where a 'competent person' is referred to.
-This can include the workers who will perform a lifting operation and the inspectors who will examine the lifting equipment and procedures to ensure that the regulations are correctly adhered to.
+Under the regulations, there are several instances where a 'competent person' is referred to.
+This can include the workers who perform a lifting operation and the inspectors who will examine the lifting equipment and procedures to ensure that the regulations are correctly adhered to.
 Depending on the scale of a lifting operation, there may be numerous people involved.
 This involves planning, organising and undertaking the operation.
 At every stage, a competent person should be involved.
 Their level of competence will be determined by their individual skills, training, knowledge and experience.
-It all boils down to whether the person has the expertise required to safely and correctly do their duty in relation to executing the specific operation.
-When it comes to performing the operation, the person using the lifting equipment is one of the most important roles to consider as their direct actions can cause the operation to go wrong.
+It all boils down to whether the person has the expertise required to safely and correctly do their duty with executing the specific operation.
+When performing the operation, the person using the lifting equipment is one of the most important roles to consider as their direct actions can cause the operation to go wrong.
 In referring to the earlier point, operators should possess the necessary skills, training and experience, particularly for the specific operation that is planned.
 If they haven't been trained to use a forklift truck, for example, they should not yet be deemed to be competent for an operation involving the use of a forklift truck.